Pokémon and Oreo are teasing something epic this 2024

 While there’s still a lot of information yet to be released, the recent post from OREO’s official Facebook and Instagram accounts has gotten cookie lovers and Pokémon enthusiasts absolutely electrified with excitement.

-Whether you’re a fan of the beloved cookie giant, the iconic Pokémon brand, or both—stay tuned on February 24 and get ready to embark on a deliciously playful journey with this upcoming collaboration that is available for a limited time only!
+Whether you’re a fan of the beloved cookie giant, the iconic Pokémon brand, or both—stay tuned this February and get ready to embark on a deliciously playful journey with this upcoming collaboration that is available for a limited time only!

 Why the Oreo Pokémon collection is going to be the talk of the town